Kolten Wong: 2015−2020

 Wong contributed to the Cardinals' early success in 2015.
-On April 22 against the Washington Nationals, he had three hits – including a home run – and fielded would-be base hits from Yunel Escobar and Wilson Ramos (fifth and sixth innings) on the third base side of second, and turned and threw both out.
+On April 22 against the Washington Nationals, he had three hits, including a home run, and fielded would-be base hits from Yunel Escobar and Wilson Ramos (fifth and sixth innings) on the third base side of second, and turned and threw both out.
 He hit his second career regular-season walk-off home run against Pittsburgh on May 3 in the 14th inning for a 3–2 decision.
-During an eight-game hitting streak through May 10, he batted .517 (15-for-29) with two home runs.
+During an eight-game hitting streak from May 3–10, he batted .517 with 3 home runs.
 For the season, he batted .262 with 28 doubles, four triples, 11 home runs, and 71 runs scored.

 On March 2, 2016, Wong agreed to a five-year extension with the Cardinals worth $25.5 million, with $12.5 million team option for 2021.
 He struggled early, batting .222 with a .571 OPS through June 5, and the Cardinals demoted him to Memphis the next day.
 With Memphis, Wong began to gain experience as a center fielder.
 In his debut with Memphis, he hit two home runs, including a grand slam, in an 8−5 win over Colorado Springs.
 The Cardinals recalled Wong on June 17.
 His ninth-inning, RBI double in the July 27 game against the New York Mets drove in the game-winning run for a 5−4 final score, where Jeurys Familia’s consecutive-saves streak had ended one batter earlier to Yadier Molina at 52, the third-longest in major league history.
 Wong finished 2016 with a .240 batting average, five home runs, 23 RBIs, and a .682 OPS.

 In 2017, Wong bounced back strong despite playing in only 108 games.
 He hit .285 with four home runs and 42 RBIs along with walking a career high 41 times.